Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 4. Trundle Bed

-• Saves space while providing extra sleeping capacity
+• Saves floor space while providing two sleeping surfaces

 Benefits of Foldable Bed Frames